-The Farm Income, Labor, and Productivity Questionnaire (ILP) builds on the CORE questionnaire and is administered every three years (see Error!
-Reference source not found.).
+The Farm Income, Labor, and Productivity Questionnaire (ILP) builds on the CORE questionnaire and is administered every three years.
 The CORE and the ILP share a set of core questions focusing mainly on production.
 This way, production figures are comparable every year.
 Beyond production, the ILP covers several areas of special interest to the 50x2030 Initiative: costs for agricultural production, agricultural income (including SDG 2.3.2); labor inputs (needed for SDG 2.3.1); land tenure (including SDG 5.a.1); gender dynamics in agriculture; drivers of agricultural productivity.